quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Sending Probe Packets

-When a PTO timer expires, a sender MUST send at least one ack-eliciting packet in the packet number space as a probe, unless there is no data available to send.
-An endpoint MAY send up to two full-sized datagrams containing ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single lost datagram or transmit data from multiple packet number spaces.
+When a PTO timer expires, a sender sends at least one ack-eliciting packet in the packet number space as a probe, unless there is no data available to send.
 In addition to sending data in the packet number space for which the timer expired, the sender SHOULD send ack-eliciting packets from other packet number spaces with in-flight data, coalescing packets if possible.

-When the PTO timer expires, and there is new or previously sent unacknowledged data, it MUST be sent.

-It is possible the sender has no new or previously-sent data to send.
-As an example, consider the following sequence of events: new application data is sent in a STREAM frame, deemed lost, then retransmitted in a new packet, and then the original transmission is acknowledged.
-When there is no data to send, the sender SHOULD send a PING or other ack-eliciting frame in a single packet, re-arming the PTO timer.

 Alternatively, instead of sending an ack-eliciting packet, the sender MAY mark any packets still in flight as lost.
 Doing so avoids sending an additional